-Looking back, what about 2014 stands out for you the most?
-And what do you hope to see in 2015?
+Looking back, what about the past year stands out for you the most?
+And what do you hope to see in the upcoming year?

 What stands out to me in America was all the police vs. citizens turmoil.
 It’s decades of bad policing, bad schooling, racism, bigotry and other factors finally spilling into mainstream culture.
 The Ferguson protests and all the others, the appalling behaviour of the NYPD recently after the two policemen were sadly assassinated….this is the thing that stood out to me the most.
 2015?
 I would like to see the American Congress get some damn work done.
 I would like to see America evolve on how the laws are enforced on the streets.

 - Are Zoos Ethical?
 Here’s Why We’d Say NO - May 11, 2023

 - Found!
 The BEST Organic Moisturizers For Dry Skin - May 9, 2023